styled-components/jest-styled-components/README.md

 # styled-components < v2

 To use this package with styled-components < v2 (e.g. v1.4.6) the following annotation must be added at the top of the test files.
-Consequently, it won't be possibile to use Enzyme's full DOM rendering.
+Consequently, it won't be possible to use Enzyme's full DOM rendering.

 ```js
 /**